Winter Fun in Muskoka Lakes

 Map of Township Winter Activities

-As snow begins to fall and lakes begin to freeze, there are some great activities for the whole family to enjoy, including cross country skiing, snowshoeing, skating, snowmobiling and ice fishing.
+As snow falls and lakes freeze, there are some great activities for the whole family to enjoy, including cross country skiing, snowshoeing, skating, snowmobiling and ice fishing.
 Visit the Muskoka Lakes Chamber of Commerce, Muskoka Tourism or Explorers' Edge to find local winter attractions, and places to dine, stay, shop and play.

 Looking for a business?
 View the Muskoka Lakes Chamber of Commerce business directory or click below.